luisangelgare/FD_Scanning_Tool/README.md

      - PI section (balanced)
      - PI section (unbalanced)
      - FD transmission line (balanced)
+(For the moment, just voltage perturbation strategy is available in PSCAD)

 ## 🚨 Important Advice
  Recommended to Use first the MATLAB version in order to understand the operating steps of the tool.